 Every year businesses are tasked with new ways on how to reduce operating costs and improve efficiency.
-Considering your annual budget, which area of your business costs can you reduce by 30%?
+Firstly, consider your annual budget.
+So which area of your business costs can you reduce by 30%?
 How about your print and copy costs?
-Many offices have printers, copiers, scanners and MFDs scattered around the office and there’s no control over their operations – this leads to significantly higher print/copy costs.
+Many offices have printers, copiers, scanners and MFDs scattered around the office.
+There’s no control over their operations – this leads to significantly higher print/copy costs.
 Independent research analysts Gartner refers to this part of the business as ‘the last great area of uncontrolled costs’.

 The solution to this challenge is a more structured approach to document production – a Managed Print Service.